scionproto/scion/doc/DRKeyInfra.md

 End hosts request a second-level key from their local certificate server with the following request format:

-    {type, requestID, protocol, source, destination, additional, misc)}
+    {type, requestID, protocol, srcIA, dstIA, srcHost, dstHost, misc)}

 `type` defines which type of second-level key is requested.
-Currently, there exist four types of second-level keys: AS-to-AS, AS-to-end-host, end-host-to-end-host, and AS-to-end-host-pair.
-The last type is used if an AS infrastructure node needs to send a message to two end hosts (e.g., for OPT).
-`additional` specifies this second end host and is only used for keys of type AS-to-end-host. `misc` is used to supply additional information, that might be required for protocol-specific keys (e.g., shorter key lifetime).
+Currently, there exist three types of second-level keys: AS-to-AS, AS-to-end-host, and end-host-to-end-host. `misc` is used to supply additional information, that might be required for protocol-specific keys (e.g., shorter key lifetime).

 An end host H\_A in AS A uses this format for issuing the following request to